Digitisation of Audiovisual Archives

 The collection known as the "Audiovisual Archives" was created in 2007 when the Directorate of Information Technology took charge of the audiovisual archives.
 The audio recordings, videos and films were then moved from the Directorate of Communications, where they had been produced, to Central Archives.
 Archival photos remained under the responsibility of the department having produced them.

 The collection covers Council of Europe activities from 1949 to the present.
 It comprises:

 - audio recordings of the speeches made during all sessions of the Parliamentary Assembly and the Congress of Local and Regional Authorities, as well as speeches made during some sessions of the European Parliament

 - recordings of press conferences and radio broadcasts

 - interviews with leading figures from contemporary history.

-The Directorate of Technology and Information has digitised most of the Council of Europe's audiovisual recordings.
+The Directorate of Information Technology has digitised most of the Council of Europe's audiovisual recordings.
 These recordings are available for download in the audiovisual platform MAM.
-Since 2018; new audiovisual recordings (PACE and Congress sessions, the World Forum for Democracy) are uploaded directly in the Media Asset Management system (MAM) and available for download.
+Since 2018, new audiovisual recordings (PACE and Congress sessions, the World Forum for Democracy) are uploaded directly in the Media Asset Management system (MAM) and available for download.